rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 **Result:** Not Scored - Operator Dependent

 **Remediation:**
 Configuration of the parameter is dependent on your use case.
-Please see the CIS Kubernetes Benchmark for suggestions on configuring this for your usecase.
+Please see the CIS Kubernetes Benchmark for suggestions on configuring this for your use-case.

 ## 5 Kubernetes Policies